ugorji/go-embedgo/README.md

 # Package Documentation

-archives (.zip, .jar, etc) or other files.
+embedgo will take a set of files which may be directories, zip-based archives (.zip, .jar, etc) or other files.
 If a zip-based archive, it will treat it as a directory tree.